kolenaIO/kolena/docs/metrics/object-detection.md

     $$\text{Precision} = \frac{\text{TP}}{\text{TP} + \text{FP}}$$

-2. [**Recall**](./recall.md): Recall measures the ratio of correctly detected objects to all actual objects (the annotations).
-High recall indicates that the model is good at detecting most of the objects labelled by humans.
+2. [**Recall**](./recall.md): Recall measures the ratio of correctly detected objects to all actual objects (the ground truths).
+High recall indicates that the model is good at detecting most of the objects labeled by humans.

     $$\text{Recall} = \frac{\text{TP}}{\text{TP} + \text{FN}}$$